Your application to WCU begins with a strong academic record. We particularly look for:

 All newly admitted degree-seeking undergraduate students are required to have a computer.
 Read the complete requirement.

 All of your documentation does not have to arrive together.
+We recommend that you complete your application first and then request to have your official transcripts sent to WCU immediately following.
 Any information received in advance of an application (i.e., official transcripts) will be held for 12 months in anticipation that an application is forthcoming.
 Information that is received after an application has been received will be processed and added to the applicant’s record.
 Send all records to:

 Western Carolina University